 Hotel Chocolat is voted the UK’s ‘most advocated’ British brand.
 We love you too!

-London and Leeds are chosen as homes for our two new restaurants, Rabot 1745 and Roast+Conch, bringing the cocoa plantation experience to Britain.
+London is chosen as the home for our new restaurant, Rabot 1745, bringing the cocoa plantation experience to Britain.

 Our resident chocolatiers start making chocolates fresh in our cocoa bar-cafés.

 The School of Chocolate at Cocoa Vaults opens in Covent Garden, offering a world of chocolate adventures and experiences.